-DENVER, August 28, 2019/Museum of AI/- The Museum of AI is delighted to announce that Paul McLachlan, PhD has joined its Artificial Intelligence Advisory Council.
+DENVER, August 28, 2019/Museum of AI/- The Museum of AI is delighted to announce that Paul McLachlan, PhD has joined its Artificial Intelligence Advisory Board.
 Tracy Allison Altman, museum Executive Director, said “Paul brings a fantastic combination of analytical, research, and communication skills.
 As a Museum of AI advisor he will help guide development of events and experiences.”

 McLachlan heads up data science in the San Francisco office of Ericsson’s Global Artificial Intelligence Accelerator and is a published author.
 He is passionate about communicating data science concepts and values to business executives and other non-expert audiences.

 McLachlan said “I’m excited to work with this innovative organization.
 We share a commitment to demystifying AI through experiential learning.”

 The Museum of AI’s mission is to build understanding.
 “We provide a hands-on way for people to work with artificial intelligence,” says Altman.
 “Our immersive exhibits bring complex AI concepts into focus so everyone can experience them firsthand.”
 Museum guests interact with game-driven challenges, immersive theater, and rigorous technical content integrating real-world AI technology.

 DENVER, May 28, 2019/Museumof AI/- The Museum of AI has named Jessica Austgen as its Head Writer.
 Lonnie Hanzon, Artistic Director of the museum, said “Jessica’s rare combination of skills – writing, acting, improv & teaching – are a perfect storm for this project.
 To top it off, she has a wicked sense of humor, which makes the work really fun.”